zangai/git-ftp/man/git-ftp.1.md

 `-i`, `--interactive`
 :	Asks what to do if untracked changes on the remote server are found.
 You can choose to overwrite or download the remote file, or to skip uploading this file once or always.

-`--ignore-remote-changes`
+`--overwrite-remote-changes`
-:	(Only push) Disable check for changes on the remote server before uploading.
-This slightly decreases the time you will need.
+:	Disable check for changes on the remote server before uploading.
+This can save some time.

 `--disable-epsv`
 :	Tell curl to disable the use of the EPSV command when doing passive FTP transfers.
 Curl will normally always first attempt to use EPSV before PASV, but with this option, it will not try using EPSV.